Quick Comparison: V7 vs V12 - Spec & Test Overview

 Interface Comparison

-The Dyson V12 Detect is better in this category because the interactive screen shows the Piezo readout and run time status.
+The Dyson V12 Detect is better in this category because its interactive screen displays the Piezo readout and runtime status.

 It’s similar to the V15 Detect, but with a (slightly) smaller screen and variation with the button shape (and color).

-The Dyson V7 has no screen, only an LED indicator at the base for its status.
+The Dyson V7 has no screen; it only has an LED indicator at the base for its status.

 It’ll flash when the battery is low, but there’s no way of knowing how much is left because it’s a single LED setup.